 Un-surrendered U.K. losses may be carried forward indefinitely to be offset against future taxable profits, subject to numerous utilization criteria and restrictions.
 The amount that can be offset each year is limited to £5.0 million plus an incremental 50% of U.K. taxable profits.
-After accounting for tax credits receivable, there were accumulated tax losses for carry forward in the United Kingdom of \$139.6 million as of March 31, 2020.
+After accounting for tax credits receivable, we had accumulated tax losses for carry forward in the United Kingdom of \$149.8 million as of June 30, 2020.
 The Company carries a \$0.4 million deferred tax asset balance related to the U.S. entity.
-The Company has recorded a valuation allowance against the net deferred tax asset where the recoverability due to future taxable profits is unknown.
+We have recorded a valuation allowance against the net deferred tax asset where the recoverability due to future taxable profits is unknown.